 Types of Student Loans Available

-CommonBond offers four types of student loans, each of which offers various loan term options, as well as fixed or variable interest rates.
+CommonBond offers four types of loans, each of which offers various loan term options, as well as fixed or variable interest rates.
 No matter which you choose, each loan comes with a six-month grace period after graduation or termination of enrollment.
 This means you have six months before any payments are due.

 If you’re fresh out of high school, it’s likely you have little to no credit history.
 This means you’ll probably have to cosign with someone close to you.
 Once you do, CommonBond will contact your school’s financial aid office to make sure that you are or will soon be a student with the college or university.

 If you’re ready to take your education to the next level, CommonBond can help you get there.
 The MBA loan program has school restrictions (more on that soon), but non-MBA graduate loans do not.
-Attend any graduate school you want knowing you have a great rate.
+Attend any graduate school you want knowing you have a great interest rate.

 - Brigham Young University-Provo – Marriott